 Carrier leakage (caused by IQ offset)

+For UE supporting UL MIMO, the transmit modulation quality requirements are specified as the total component of EIRP in terms of:

 In-band emissions for the non-allocated RB

+The requirements are defined as directional requirements.
+The requirements are verified in beam locked mode in the TX beam peak direction (Link=TX beam peak direction, Meas=Link angle).

 In case the parameter 3300 or 3301 is reported from UE via the parameter txDirectCurrentLocation in UplinkTxDirectCurrentList IE (as defined in TS 38.331 [13]), carrier leakage measurement requirement in clause 6.4D.2.2 and 6.4D.2.3 shall be waived, and the RF correction with regard to the carrier leakage and IQ image shall be omitted during the calculation of transmit modulation quality.